 Your handpiece and burs leave trails behind.
 A fast spinning instrument of a specific shape (your bur) will leave marks behind everywhere it touches – is your prep.
 So looking at your prep Dr. Marshall can trace what movements (and more importantly, mistakes) were made with the bur.
 For the most part there’s a list of mistakes that are repeated time and time over, and Dr. Marshall’s good at identifying them and giving suggestions for correcting them

-Until you get accepted.
-Whether it's this year, next year, or the year after.
+You’ll have access to all course materials and videos until you get accepted.
+Whether it’s this year, next year, or the year after.
 We definitely want you to make it in sooner, but we understand that this is a point that stops many applicants from preparing for the bench test before getting an interview call.
-Just in case they don't get called this year.
-With us, there's no risk in joining early, so please do so and get your practice going.
+Just in case they don’t get called this year.
+With us, there’s no risk in joining early, so please do so and get your practice going.

 Once you join you’ll get an email that shows you how to login to the member area.
 Inside there you’ll find the Bench Test Mastery Course and member resources.
 All the course content is avilable for you immediately, so you can start working on whatever you need to if you’re in a rush or have specific needs.
 The course modules are made of a combination of videos, photos, and text, and they’re super detailed.